open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 The proposal is additive at three points, in increasing order of new code:

 1. **`process/processcontext`** — accept `nodejs_v1_dev` (and later `nodejs_v1`)
-   alongside `tlsdesc_v1_dev` as a supported `threadlocal.schema_version`, and parse the four integer V8 layout attributes.
-The `attribute_key_map` handling is untouched.
-The schema version must be carried forward so the sampling path can select a walk; today a single supported value means it need not be.
+   alongside `tlsdesc_v1_dev` as a supported `threadlocal.schema_version`.
+No new attributes are parsed and the `attribute_key_map` handling is untouched.
+   The schema version must be carried forward so the sampling path can select a walk.
 2. **`interpreter/threadcontext`** — a second TLS export name,
    `otel_thread_ctx_nodejs_v1`, and a 4-word struct where the existing schema has a single 8-byte pointer.
 The TLS access-model resolution, the symbol and